hroncok/python-minimization/document.md

 #### .py source files

 Python is an interpreted language.
 As such, when you `import` a pure Python module, it is primarily loaded from the `.py` source.
-The source is pasred and loaded to Python bytecode, which is stored in memory and executed.
+The source is parsed and loaded to Python bytecode, which is stored in memory and executed.
 To speed things up, the bytecode is cached to special files described below.
 When the cached bytecode already exists (and considered valid), the module is loaded from there, bypassing the source code.

-We currently package the source files and the bytecode cache files as well, but the source file are still needed.
+We currently package the source files and the bytecode cache files as well, but the source files are still needed.
 They are used in the following ways:

  - module discovery -- the bytecode cache files in `__pycache__` are not importable without the source files;
  - tracebacks -- when Python raises an uncaught exception, it is presented in a form of a *traceback* containing the original source code, loaded from the source files on demand;